Describing the Glutathione S-transferase Mu and Tumor Protein 53 Expression Profiles in Brain Tumor Tissue

 Abstract

-Objective: This study aims to delineate the expression profiles of glutathione S-transferase-Mu (GST-M) isozyme and tumor protein 53 (p53) in both healthy and tumorous brain tissue.
-Subsequently, the obtained results were compared with clinical features and lifestyle factors to elucidate any existing associations or correlations.
+Objective: This study aims to explore the expression profiles of the glutathione S-transferase-Mu (GST-M) isozyme and tumor protein 53 (p53) in both healthy and tumorous brain tissues.
+The findings are compared with clinical features and lifestyle factors to identify potential associations or correlations.

-Materials and Methods: The medical records of 149 patients with primary or metastatic intracranial tumors were retrospectively analyzed.
-Expression levels of GST-M and p53 proteins were subsequently compared between healthy and tumorous brain tissues using immunohistochemical staining.
-Additionally, the associated clinical features and lifestyle factors were assessed.
+Materials and Methods: We retrospectively analyzed the medical records of 149 patients diagnosed with primary or metastatic intracranial tumors.
+The expression levels of GST-M and p53 proteins were assessed in healthy and tumorous brain tissues using immunohistochemical staining.
+We also evaluated the associated clinical features and lifestyle factors.

-Results: A significant difference in the expression levels of GST-M was observed between tumorous and healthy brain tissues, with a higher frequency in tumor tissues (p <0.0001).
-In contrast, robust p53 expression remained absent in both normal (97.3%) and tumor (78.5%) tissues, while a significantly greater abundance of such samples was still detected among the cancer patient groups (p <0.0001).
-However, expression levels were not associated with clinical features or lifestyle risk factors in this study.
-Moreover, postoperative survival was not influenced by GST-M and p53 expression.
+Results: There was a significant difference in the expression levels of GST-M between tumorous and healthy brain tissues, with tumor tissues showing higher expression (p<0.0001).
+Conversely, robust p53 expression was absent in both normal (97.3%) and tumor (78.5%) tissues.
+Nevertheless, a significantly higher prevalence of samples with p53 expression was found in the tumor group (p<0.0001).
+No associations were found between expression levels and clinical features or lifestyle risk factors.
+Furthermore, GST-M and p53 expression did not impact postoperative survival rates.

-Conclusion: The study highlights the higher expression of GST-M in brain tumor patients, suggesting a potential role of GST-M in brain tumorigenesis.
+Conclusion: The findings indicate an elevated expression of GST-M in brain tumor tissues, suggesting a potential role for GST-M in brain tumorigenesis.